chrisryan91/JavaScript-Mini-Arcade/README.md

 #### Issue with card flipping back

-- The first bug I ran into stumped me for a while.
+The first bug I ran into stumped me for a while.
 When designing the game first, before I considered using JavaScript to generate the board, I had the grid for the cards in index.html.
 I had all the functionality working but when card would flip back over, after being clicked, it would not show the back of the card.
 Instead it showed the front of the card flipped.
 Like this:

 <details>
 <summary>Card flipped</summary>
 <img src="assets/images/readme_images/flipped.png">
 </details>

-- I consulted Reddit and StackOverflow was shown a method to get the card to flip back correctly.
+I consulted Reddit and StackOverflow was shown a method to get the card to flip back correctly.
 It involved injecting html and CSS styling into the index.html with JavaScript using template literals.
 Links are in the acknowledgement section below.

-- Using this method also made it handier for me to let the user choose their own difficulty level.
+Using this method also made it handier for me to let the user choose their own difficulty level.
 By only generating the board after the users choice was inputted, it allowed me to keep the entire game on one html page.

 #### Bugs when updating local storage

-- I struggled for a while to update the Index.html with the Lowest Score from the Local Storage.
+I struggled for a while to update the Index.html with the Lowest Score from the Local Storage.
 This was because a "high score" for the game was actually the lowest score.
-I needed to compare the score for the current game with the value in local storage - but I wasn't sure what to do if there was no value in local storage, or the value was a string.
+I needed to compare the score for the current game with the value in local storage but I wasn't sure what to do if there was no value in local storage, or the value was a string.
 I came up with this solution:

 `const storedScore = parseInt(localStorage.getItem(storageKey)) || Infinity;`

-- I declared the storeScore variable to be either the value in Local Storage but if that value was a string it would return as infinity.
+I declared the storeScore variable to be either the value in Local Storage but if that value was a string it would return as infinity.
 As all all of the scores for my game would be less than infinity practically speaking, I used this method.
 It will work unless someone played my game and their attempt value was greater than infinity.

+#### Second Modal appearing beneath deck of cards

+When I decided to implement a second modal when the "restart" button was clicked I wanted to use the same CSS styling as the first modal.
+This would reduce the amount of code I had to write.
+I subsequently implemented the function to call a new modal when I clicked restart.
+However, the modal did not appear on top of all the other content and the deck of cards appeared above it.

+I searched Google on a solution and I learned about the z-index to specify stack order of elements on a page.
+I set CSS styling for the models to 1000.
+This solved my problem.

 ## Technologies Used